-LM5 Th ne healthcare provider must ensure that documents and records (including clinical records) are contro olled System(s) must ensure, where applicable: LM5.1.
+LM5 The healthcare provider must ensure that documents and records (including clinical records) are controlled System(s) must ensure, where applicable: LM5.1.
 Agreed format and media for documents and records; LM5.2.
 Data is processed, handled, maintained and secured in line with applicable regulation and professional guidance; LM5.3.
 All documents and records supporting delivery of services are current, reviewed, approved and available; LM5.4.
 All documents and records created and revised contain: A title; Unique identifier on each page; Date of current edition, review, edition number; Page number to total number of pages; Authority for issue; LM5.5.
 Appropriate controls for the identification, collection, indexing, access, storage, maintenance, and amendments of current and obsolete records and documents; LM5.6.
 Documents and records are protected from unauthorised alterations and where necessary kept confidential.

-LM6 TI ne healthcare provider must establish and review agreements for any outsourcing /subcontracting clinical services.
-System(s) must ensure, where applicable: LM6.1.
+he healthcare provider must establish and review agreements for any outsourcing racting clinical services.
+1 - System(s) must ensure, where applicable: LM6.1.
 Specification of the minimum information needed for different types of agreements; LM6.2.
 Timely review of all agreements; LM6.3.
 Assurance that the selected sub-contractor is competent to perform the activity for which it has been selected.
 If not accredited the healthcare provider will need to demonstrate how competency has been established and what criteria were used; LM6.4.
 Maintenance of patient/client confidentiality; LM6.5.
 Monitoring and review of performance against contract requirements, including remedial actions; LM6.6.
 Transparency of outsourcing/subcontracting to users and in clinical service outputs.

-LM7 Th ne healthcare provider must provide competent advisory services System(s) System(s) must ensure, where applicable: LM7.1.
+LM7 TI ne healthcare provider must provide competent advisory services System(s) System(s) must ensure, where applicable: LM7.1.
 Communication to users and stakeholders on the range and choice of clinical procedures currently available, and on emergent practice; LM7.2.
 Communication on clinical, professional and logistical matters; LM7.3.
 Users and stakeholders can access advice on interpretation of results; LM7.4.
 Sufficient capacity for staff to attend multidisciplinary meetings with users/ stakeholders about patient/client management.

-LM8 Th ne healthcare provider must identify, manage, and eliminate non-conformities by taking corrective actions System(s) must ensure, where applicable: LM8.1.
-Designated responsibilities for non-conformities; LM8.2.
+LM8 TI ne healthcare provider must identify, manage, eliminate and prevent non-conformities by taking preventative and corrective actions System(s) must ensure, where applicable: LM8.1.
+Designated responsibilities for non-conformities and non-conformity prevention; LM8.2.
 Training for staff to detect and record non-conformities; LM8.3.
-Immediate actions are taken to mitigate the effect of non-conformities; LM8.4.
-Root cause analysis to determine the reasons for and extent of the non-conformity; LM8.5.
-Actions are taken to remove the root cause and prevent reoccurrence of the non-conformity; LM8.6.
-Mechanism(s) for recording non-conformities and resultant changes in practice LM8.7.
-Mechanisms for communicating non-conformities and resultant changes in practice to relevant users, staff and stakeholders; LM8.8.
-Regular review of non-conformities to identify trends; LM8.9.
+Review of data/information to determine where future non-conformities could occur (e.g. as part of clinical review meetings such as 'Discrepancy' or 'Morbidity and Mortality'); LM8.4.
+Immediate actions are taken to mitigate the effect of non-conformities; LM8.5.
+Determine and document the root cause/s and extent of the non-conformity or potential non-conformity; LM8.6.
+Further actions are taken to remove the root cause and prevent reoccurrence of the non-conformity; LM8.7.
+The need for preventative action is evaluated and implemented when required; LM8.8.
+Mechanism(s) for recording non-conformities and resultant changes in practice LM8.9.
+Mechanisms for communicating non-conformities and resultant changes in practice to relevant users, staff and stakeholders; LM8.10.
+Regular review of non-conformities to identify trends; LM8.11.
+Results and effectiveness of preventative actions are reviewed and documented; LM8.12.
 Criteria are available to determine the following in the case of a clinical non- conformity: Whether clinical activities should be halted; Whether reports should be withheld; Who authorises the recommencement of any halted clinical activities; The need for previously released results to be recalled; The medical significance of a non-conformity to patient/client management; Responsibilities for reporting the non-conformity to the relevant referrer, users, staff and for escalating to the regulatory authority and/or equipment manufacturer as appropriate.